Short Review of Best Credit Cards for Balance Transfer

 Citi Double Cash

 The Citi Double Cash offers a great 18-month 0% APR period on balance transfers made in the first 4 months.
-After that, it’s 13.99% - 23.99%, based on your creditworthiness.
+After that, it’s 18.24% - 28.24% Variable, based on your creditworthiness.
 The balance transfer fee is 3% (minimum $5).
-That is a card you'll want to keep even after you take advantage of its zero-interest period because it will also earn you a generous 2% cash back on all purchases.
-However, there is no intro APR on purchases and no welcome offer.
+That is a card you'll want to keep even after you take advantage of its zero-interest period because it will also earn you a generous 2% cash back on all purchases (1% cash back when you make a purchase and 1% when you pay for it).
+However, there is no intro APR on purchases.

 Read more about Citi Double Cash